Library Services COVID-19 FAQs

 - Select the document: Modify printing options: black/white or color, single or double sided, page range, pages per slide, number of copies to print.

 If you experience MavPRINT issues please contact the IT Solutions Center at: ITSolutionsCenter@mnsu.edu.

 Self-service scanners are available on the 1st floor of Memorial Library.

 Yes, current students and faculty who are not able to come to campus can sign up for Document Delivery to have physical items (books, DVDs) mailed to their home address.
 You can also request scanning of journal articles or a book chapter.

 Visit our Shipping Library Items to You guide for step-by-step instructions.

-The library has some online textbooks and ebooks for class readings in addition to print textbooks.
+The library has added many online textbooks and ebooks for class readings in addition to print textbooks.
 Search MavScholar to see if ebook titles, including textbooks, are available from the Library.

 Most, but not all, print textbook reserves will check out for a minimum of 24 hours.

 Laptop computers: Students can request one of a limited number of student laptops for semester checkout.
 After you receive an e-mail stating a laptop is available for you, pick it up at Memorial Library's 1st floor Circulation Desk during Library hours.
 MavCard is required to checkout equipment.

 Cameras, projectors, and other equipment: One-week checkout to MSU students, faculty, and staff.
 Complete our online form to request equipment in advance.

 ERC Media Services window is closed.
 Pickup and return all equipment at the 1st floor Circulation Desk.

 Yes, Wi-Fi access is available 24 hours a day in parking lot 11-A. Lot 11-A is located on the west side of the Centennial Student Union, near the corner of West and South roads on campus.
 Your StarID and password is required.
 IT Solutions has more information about using the eduroam Wi-Fi network.

-Book drops are located on either side of the library.
+Book drops are located on either side of Memorial Library.
 The book drop on the south side of the library, near the fountain, is in the alcove near the bike racks.
 The book drop on the north side is across from Preska Hall, in the alcove to the right of the entrance doors.

 Equipment and other oversized items